On the Impossible Safety of Large AI Models: LAIM training is unlikely to be easier than mean estimation

+Unfortunately, \emph{homogeneity is an unrealistic assumption} for the training of most LAIMs.
+Put differently, the fundamental vulnerability of LAIMs is tightly connected to the fundamental heterogeneity in users' data.
+These data are \emph{not} drawn from a fixed common data distribution.
 As a result, (positive) results based on the infamous \emph{i.i.d. assumption} can be very misleading.
-This assumption is arguably \emph{dangerously unrealistic}, especially for the security analysis of \emph{foundation model} training.
+This assumption is arguably \emph{dangerously unrealistic}, especially for the security analysis of LAIM training.
 Unfortunately, so far, most of the celebrated theory of (Byzantine) machine learning builds upon this assumption~\cite{Valiant84,JacotHG18,BlanchardMGS17}.
-A serious consequence of this is that it effectively turns much of the attention of the research community away from the urgent security and privacy concerns that today's \emph{actual} large-scale machine learning algorithms are posing, especially when they are built upon \emph{foundation models}.
-In turn, this leads to a dangerous neglect of actual security risks, and motivates companies and regulators to also prioritize ``innovation'' over security.
+A serious consequence of this is that it effectively turns much of the attention of the research community away from the urgent security and privacy concerns that today's \emph{actual} large-scale machine learning algorithms pose.